Gordon-BP/taylor-test-repo/README.md

 # taylor-test-repo
-to tes out Taylor the AI developer
+to test out Taylor the AI developer, a cool AI developer project by Gordon.